Whale Shark Size Comparison: The Largest Shark

 The basking shark and the whale shark are similar in many respects.
 For one, they share a similar diet, with both eating more of the smaller animals of the sea than their top predator cousins.
 One other thing they have in common?
 Their size!

-The largest basking shark was around 39 feet long, meaning that it falls right in the middle of the whale shark’s possible length, though larger than the typical whale shark.
-However, it’s more likely to find an adult measuring in at around 25 feet, which is still nearly neck at neck with the whale shark.
+The largest basking shark was just over 40 feet long, which is still shorter than the largest whale sharks.
+However, it’s more common to find an adult basking shark measuring around 25 feet, which is still nearly neck and neck with the average whale shark.

 Great White Vs. Whale Shark Size